Then followed that beautiful season… Summer…

 - 1 teaspoon minced thyme

 - 1 teaspoon minced sage

 - a few crushed cardamom seeds

 NOTE: I used more like a tablespoon of each herb in my cookies, but this might be too herbaceous for some, so adjust accordingly.
 And I also added 3/4 cup oatmeal to another batch of cookies and cut back on the flour.
 Feel free to experiment or use whatever cookie recipe you like…after all it’s not the cookie that matters as much as the spirit!

 - 1 cup icing sugar

-- wee bit of grated lemon rind. ( I also added lavender buds to a second batch of icing)
+- a wee bit of grated lemon rind. ( I also added lavender buds to the second batch of icing)

 - Colouring.
-I used a combination of golden beet juice, St. John’s Tincture and a pinch of turmeric powder, but of course you could use a storebought natural food dye.
-Recipe for a carrot-based colored icing here.
+I used a combination of golden beet juice, St. John’s Tincture and a pinch of turmeric powder, but of course, you could use a store-bought natural food dye.
+Recipe for a carrot-based coloured icing here.

 - Combine your milk and icing sugar.
 Slowing add in your colouring and mix until you find the desired colour/consistency